anusii/solidui/README.md

 ## SolidScaffold

-The primary component for building Solid applications with responsive navigation, app bar, status bar, and integrated functionality.
-SolidScaffold automatically adapts its layout based on screen size, providing an optimal user experience across different devices.
+The `SolidScaffold()` is the primary widget for building Solid applications with responsive navigation, an app bar, status bar, and integrated functionality.
+A `SolidScaffold()` automatically adapts its layout based on screen size, providing an optimal user experience across different devices.

 ### Responsive Navigation Behaviour

-SolidScaffold intelligently switches between different navigation modes based on screen width:
+`SolidScaffold()` intelligently switches between different navigation modes based on the screen width:

-- **Wide screens (≥800px)**: Displays a vertical navigation rail (SolidNavBar) on the left side
+- **Wide screens (≥800px)**: Display a vertical navigation rail `SolidNavBar()` on the left side;
-- **Narrow screens (<800px)**: Uses a collapsible navigation drawer (SolidNavDrawer) accessible via hamburger menu
+- **Narrow screens (<800px)**: Replace the navigation rail with a collapsible navigation drawer `SolidNavDrawer()` accessible via a hamburger menu;
-- **Custom threshold**: The breakpoint can be customised using the `narrowScreenThreshold` parameter
+- **Custom threshold**: The breakpoint can be customised using the `narrowScreenThreshold` parameter with a value of 0 turning off the hamburger menu and a large value effectively turning off the vertical navigation rail.

-This responsive behaviour ensures that your application provides an optimal navigation experience whether users are on desktop computers, tablets, or mobile devices.
+A responsive behaviour ensures that your application provides an optimal navigation experience whether users are on desktop computers, tablets, or mobile devices, running the app natively or through a browser.
 The transition between navigation modes is seamless and automatic.

 ### Constructor Parameters